Last updated on October 2nd, 2022 at 10:19 pm

 1. There are more than 1100 island in Maldives

-There are more than 1000 islands in Maldives.
+There are more than 1000 islands in the Maldives.
 You will be able to discover just a few of them but all of them are so beautiful.
-Just choose the best matching to your budget and things to do there.
+Just choose the best match to your budget and things to do there.

 2. Visa 30 Days free

 There are 30 Days free visa in Maldives take advantage of it.
 You will have to enjoy properly the country with this time.
 People usually comes to Maldives for a week and stay in a luxury resort and when they leave home.
 They only had the experience of that dreamy luxury resort but there are more local islands to explore in Maldives.

 Everyone in the country has islam as religion.
 They are very strict with food (no pork) and no alcohol except in luxury resorts.
 But in local islands they follow rules.
 They pray 5 times during the day in the mosque.
 Sometimes you will go to the supermarket and it’s closed during the pray time so just wait or come back later.

 Luxury resorts in Maldives have private islands.
 Most of them you can go only by speed boat (prices can go $25-200 USD one way) and see plane (prices can go $300-700 USD one way).
 Prices are expensive for accommodation, food and tours in the luxury resorts.
 Everything is great staff, the island, food you will love them and there are many things to do around the island full of entertainment.

 Read here Speed boat Vs Slow boat in Maldives!

 A night staying in a resort the cheapest that you can find in low season can go from $200-300 USD per night.
 Later you have to check if they offer full board meals, half board since food can be average $40-50 USD per meal and person.
 So make sure you check the packages for accommodation and food and you check your best option.

 Read here luxury resorts Vs local islands in Maldives!